 When we use guilt as a punishing motivation to keep us from engaging in destructive behavior, we also inadvertently reinforce it as a thing of value in our minds.

-Guilt’s purpose is always to fragment, and like all defenses, they project the problem out there so that we don’t have to be responsible for our inner conditions and decisions.
+Guilt’s purpose is always to fragment, and like all defenses, the ego projects the problem out there so that it can disown any responsibility for its inner conditions and decisions.
 This is the mechanical nature of guilt.
 It sees a divided a world, that stems from a confused limited identity pretending to be you.

 Guilt simply does not work.
 It reinforces the problem that we are trying to get rid of.
 It becomes a vicious cycle of self-defeat and repeated woundedness.